Ready to create more pipeline?

 Have you used a solution like ours before?
 If so, was there something you didn't like?

-I mentioned [insert problem statement] companies like [company name have], is this not a problem for you?
+I mentioned [insert problem statement] companies like yours often face, is this not a problem for you?
 Or are you not focusing on this right now?

 From there, tailor your response to show how your solution addresses the prospect’s specific needs.
 If possible, share real-world customer success stories that illustrate how your product has delivered value in similar situations.